Green–Left Front

 Green–Left Front (Зелено–леви фронт, abbr.
-ZLF) is a green political party in Serbia.
+ZLF) is a political party in Serbia that advocates for green politics.
 It is the successor of Don't Let Belgrade Drown association and four local citizens' groups.
 Radomir Lazović and Biljana Đorđević serve as the co-presidents of ZLF.

 Formed in July 2023, and registered as a political party a month later, ZLF was one of the organisers of the 2023 Serbian protests.
-It later became part of the Serbia Against Violence coalition which contested the parliamentary, Vojvodina provincial, and Belgrade City Assembly elections in December 2023.
+It later became part of the Serbia Against Violence coalition, which contested the parliamentary, Vojvodina provincial, and Belgrade City Assembly elections in December 2023.
 They won 10 seats in the National Assembly of Serbia and 14 seats in the City Assembly of Belgrade.
 Regarding the latter, their number of seats was reduced to five after the 2024 Belgrade City Assembly election.

 ZLF is a left-wing and progressive party that declares itself to be supportive of solidarity, social justice, and environmental protection.
-It supports extending LGBTQ rights, proposes anti-gambling policies, and opposes the Rio Tinto project near Loznica, the privatisation of public transport in Belgrade, and the construction of Trump Tower Belgrade.
+It supports extending LGBTQ rights, proposes anti-gambling policies, and opposes the Rio Tinto project near Loznica and the privatisation of public transport in Belgrade.
 On foreign policy, they support the accession of Serbia to the European Union, while condemning the Russian invasion of Ukraine and the Gaza genocide.
 They have also supported the student-led anti-corruption protests that began in 2024.
-ZLF is a member of the Progressive International and the European Greens, while on national level it cooperates with the Movement of Free Citizens.
+ZLF is a member of the Progressive International and the European Greens; while on national level, it cooperates with the Movement of Free Citizens.

 History

 Formation

-At the sixth congress of Do not let Belgrade drown (NDB) in June 2022, it was announced that NDB would transform itself into a political party that would be active on national level, as opposed to only being active in Belgrade.
+At the sixth congress of Don't Let Belgrade Drown (NDB) in June 2022, it was announced that NDB would transform itself into a political party that would be active on national level, as opposed to only being active in Belgrade.
 NDB also announced that several local organisations would take part in the foundation of the political party and that it would continue its actions within the We Must coalition.
 In early February 2023, it was announced that the political party would be named the Green–Left Front (ZLF) and that it would also utilise its slogan "We are not giving up Serbia" (Ne damo Srbiju).
 Radomir Lazović also announced that it would open local branches in Niš, Sombor, and Užice, while ZLF would also sign several cooperation agreements with local organisations in Serbia.

 On 10 February 2023, NDB signed an agreement on joint participation with the Choice for our Municipality citizens' group.
 Four days later, it signed another agreement with the Critical Mass citizens' group.
 In late February 2023, it signed an agreement with the "Initiative for Požega", while in early June, it signed an agreement with the Local Front from Valjevo and the Initiative for Lajkovac.
 ZLF held its founding assembly on 14 July, during which the party adopted its statute and programme.
 Biljana Đorđević has said that ZLF would take part in the upcoming local elections.